-Puerto Viejo – A mix of Caribbean-Jamaican atmosphere, small hidden palm beaches, breathtaking nature and good restaurants and bars.
+Puerto Viejo – A mix of Caribbean-Jamaican atmosphere, small hidden palm beaches, breathtaking nature, and good restaurants and bars.
 Manzanillo and Cocles for the ones who are looking for beautiful, calm beaches.

-In the following all names of landmarks and towns were translated into Spanish.
+In the following, all names of landmarks and towns were translated into Spanish.
 Puerto Viejo is a former small fishing village and has transformed into a popular travel destination.
-It is a great place for surfing and renowned for the biggest and most powerful wave in Costa Rica, known as Salsa Brava.
+It is a great place for surfing and is renowned for the biggest and most powerful wave in Costa Rica, known as Salsa Brava.

 The nightlife is characterized by small Raggae bars and people from all over the world.
 Most of the dishes are cooked with coconut and definitely one of the highlights.

 Manzanillo – A small laid back fishing village

 Manzanillo is a tranquil, clean, and calm village 13 kilometers distant from Puerto Viejo.
 Many Ticos (local people of Costa Rica) spend their weekends here on the beautiful white sandy palm beach.
 It is a good spot for snorkeling and swimming.

 Cocles beach – One of my favorite beaches in Costa Rica